File Transfer by Email With Isode's M-Switch

 File Transfer by Email can be useful for moving data between systems when standard file or data transfer mechanisms are not available.
 In particular it is useful for supporting Directory Replication, as described in the Isode whitepaper [Directory Replication by Email and over 'Air Gap'].
 This paper looks at requirements for File Transfer by Email, and describes the architecture of Isode's solution.

 Isode whitepapers are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 There are number of scenarios where it does not make sense to use standard file transfer protocols, or where File Transfer by Email offers real advantages:

 - HF Radio has difficult network characteristics, and in particular long turnaround times, that make use of standard protocols impractical.
-Special email protocols have been developed for HF Radio (see Isode white paper Messaging Protocols for HF Radio).
+Special email protocols have been developed for HF Radio.
 It makes sense to build on these protocols for directory replication and file transfer, rather than developing special HF protocols.